gridsome/gridsome.org/docs/assets-css.md

 ## Scoped styles in Components

-Its very easy to add scoped styles in vue.
+It's very easy to add scoped styles in vue.
 Simple add "scoped" to the style tag to automatically add suffix to any CSS class in Markup.
 This means that styles here will only be applied to current component regardless of the class names you use.

 ```html
 <style scoped>